 7. Manages stuff

 Organisations have a lot of stuff to handle; induction materials, compliance, product knowledge, management needs, practical skills….
 To operate in a complex environment you have to be as good as, then smarter than others.
 This level of complexity needs management.
 An LMS will manage, not only learners but what has to be learned.
-With newer authoring tools, such as ADAPT, content can be made to look contemporary, with a move away from the linear page-turning paradigm.
+With newer authoring tools, such as ADAPT, and WildFire content can be made to look contemporary, with a move away from the linear page-turning paradigm.

 Enterprise software may seem expensive but at the ‘cost-per-user’ or ‘cost-per-learner’ level, an LMS often makes sense.
 Newer approaches to the LMS, like the open source Totara or VLE Moodle, have changed the landscape, offering a lower-cost and more agile approach to the management and delivery of learning.

 There’s a good reason for having an IT department.
 They worry so that you don’t have to worry.
 There’s a whole load of scary problems around bandwidth, loading, legals and security that most people don’t fully understand.
-In this age of DoS attacks, hacking and malware, we should be grateful that these people are looking after our interests.
+In this age of DoS attacks, phishing, hacking and malware, we should be grateful that these people are looking after our interests.
 An LMS is a controlled environment that can save us from ourselves.

 10. Manages data